-- 1. Motivation, coaching and mentoring.
+- 1. Motivation, coaching, mentoring.

 - 2. Understanding HR policies and procedures.

 - 3. Equality and diversity.

 - 4. Positive relationships with contractor's.

 - 5. Manage Appraisals

 - a.
-Address poor performance.
+Address poor performance

 - b.
-Personal development plans.
+Personal development plans

 - c.
 Conduct 1:1's.

 Title Customer Care in a Housing Services Context Level 4 Credit Value 6 Unit Ref.
-No. K/503/5246 Learning outo omes Assessment criteria Understand the relationship between good customer service and effective service delivery and continuous improvement in a housing services context.
+No. K/503/5246 Learning outc omes Assessment criteria Understand the relationship between good customer service and effective service delivery and continuous improvement in a housing services context.
 1.1.
 Explain the role of effective customer service in developing, delivering and improving needs led housing services.
 1.2.
 Explain the concept of continuous improvement.
 1.3.
 Evaluate standards and measures which aim to develop a culture of customer focus and continuous improvement.
-2. Understand how to develop and deliver effective customer service in a housing services context.
+Understand how to develop and deliver effective customer service in a housing services context.
 2.1.
 Explain how to develop customer focused systems, policies and procedures.
 2.2.
 Understand the role of the manager and staff in developing and maintaining a customer focused culture.
 3. Understand how to use customer feedback to improve service design and delivery.
 3.1.
 Evaluate systems for monitoring, analysing and responding to positive and negative customer feedback.
 3.2.
-Analyse common themes emerging from customer feedback and take these into account when developing, delivering and improving services. ormation about the u Unit purpose an d aim(s) The unit will evaluate the approach to customer service in a housing context.
+Analyse common themes emerging from customer feedback and take these into account when developing, delivering and improving services.
+Additional info ormation about the Unit purpose and aim(s) The unit will evaluate the approach to customer service in a housing context.
 It aims to consider the role of effective customer care in the design, delivery and improvement of housing services.
 Service and how to use customer feedback to develop customer focused, needs led services.
-Details of the relationship between the unit and the relevant national occupational standards or other professional standards or curricula H4 01 Ensure compliance with legal, regulatory, ethical and social requirements.
-H4 14 Implement and manage feedback processes with customers and stakeholders
+Unit review date 30/04/15 Details of the relationship between the unit and the relevant national occupational standards or other professional standards or curricula regulatory, ethical and social requirements.
+H4 14 Implement and manage feedback processes with customers and stakeholders.
+I uirements or guidance ector or regulatory body

-Title Customer Care in a Housing Services Context Level 4 Assessment requirements or guidance specified by a sector or regulatory body None Support for the unit from a sector skills council or other appropriate body Asset Skills Location of the unit within the subject/sector classification system 01.4 Public services Name of the organisation submitting the unit Chartered Institute of Housing Unit guided learning hours 30
+Title Customer Care in a Housing Services Context Level 4 Support for the unit from a sector skills council or other appropriate body Asset Skills Location of the unit within the subject/sector classification system 01.4 Public services Name of the organisation submitting the unit Chartered Institute of Housing Unit guided learning hours 30